Let’s talk about auditory processing

 Tailored Auditory Training

-Auditory training is tailored to target specific hearing deficits, such as strengthening a weaker ear when there is amblyaudia, or enhancing spatial processing skills.
+Auditory training is tailored to target specific hearing deficits, such as strengthening a weaker ear when there is amblyaudia, or enhancing spatial processing skills to improve listening in the busy classroom.
 We offer both app-based and in-clinic options to suit individual needs.

 Classroom Support